Ultimate Guide Soufriere St. Lucia

 Town of Soufrière St. Lucia

-St. Lucia is often mistaken for just another Caribbean island lined with white-sand beaches and all-inclusive resorts, but that couldn’t be further from the truth.
+St. Lucia is known as one of the best honeymoon destinations in the Caribbean.
+But it’s often mistaken for just another Caribbean island lined with white-sand beaches and all-inclusive resorts, and that couldn’t be further from the truth.
 While it does have a handful of picture-perfect beaches, what truly sets St. Lucia apart is its dramatic, mountainous landscape, volcanic origins, and lush, rainforest-covered interior.

 The island is home to the Pitons, a pair of striking volcanic peaks that dominate the skyline and serve as St. Lucia’s most recognizable landmark.
 The west coast, particularly around Soufrière, is where you’ll find the island’s most famous natural attractions, including waterfalls, hot springs, and black-sand beaches.
 The north, meanwhile, is far more developed, with large resorts, restaurants, and nightlife clustered around Rodney Bay and Gros Islet.